-Our College will only succeed in achieving our objectives where we have the respect of our stakeholders, (including our students, parents and colleagues) and the communities in which we operate.
-Our reputation is dependent on a culture where every one of us acts with the highest level of integrity and honesty, and takes responsibility for their actions.
-Our College Board is committed to ensuring our College operates with the highest level of integrity and expects all staff to do likewise.
+Mandurah Baptist College will only succeed in achieving its objectives when we have the respect of our stakeholders (including students, parents and colleagues) and the communities in which we operate.
+Our reputation is dependent on a culture where we act with the highest level of integrity and honesty, and take responsibility for our actions.
+Our College Board is committed to ensuring the College operates with the highest level of integrity and expects all staff to do likewise.

-The Staff Code of Conduct outlines our key values and our expectations of staff at the College.
-We expect every person within the College to uphold the key values and expectations of this Code when acting on behalf of, or representing the College.
-The Code also sets out the ethical behaviour expected at the College.
-It will assist every staff member in solving ethical dilemmas they may face at the College.
+The Staff Code of Conduct outlines the key values and expectations of staff at the College.
+We expect all staff to uphold the key values and expectations of this Code when acting on behalf of or representing the College.
+The Code also sets out the ethical behaviour expected of staff and it will assist staff in solving ethical dilemmas they may face.

-Commitment to an ethical culture within our College involves us capturing opportunities to increase the awareness of our Code of Conduct and making it part of our daily decision making and actions.
-It is up to all of us to ensure the Code of Conduct becomes part of the operational fabric of our College.
+Commitment to an ethical culture involves staff capturing opportunities to increase the awareness of the Code and making it part of our daily decision making and actions.
+It is up to us to ensure the Code of Conduct becomes part of the operational fabric of the College.